HGmin1159/HGmin1159.github.io/_posts/2021-09-14-quantum5_eng.md

  Quantum gates are expressed by the matrix.
 But the norms of each Qubit always have to be one before and after it passes the operator.
 This is because the sum of all probabilities have to be one.

- Therefore, we can develop following expression.
+ Therefore, we can develop the following expression.

 $\inner{\phi\mid A\mid \phi}=1$ for all $\ket{\phi} $ where $\inner{\phi \mid \phi}=1$